How to Calculate Deck Footing Size

 It will take a few minutes to do the tributary area calculations and then match them up to Table B3 but the time will be well worth the effort given the labor savings when digging the footings.

-DCA 6 is available as a free download from the American Wood Council and a great guide for designing and constructing code-compliant decks.
+Design for Code Acceptance (DCA) 6 is available as a free download from the American Wood Council and a great guide for designing and constructing code-compliant decks.